-The objective of the medical providers in every workers’ compensation claim is to assist the injured employee to recover completely or to the greatest degree of recovery that is possible.
+The objective of the medical providers in every workers’ compensation claim is to assist the injured employee in recovering completely or to the greatest degree of recovery that is possible.
 Unfortunately, there are injuries where the employee does not recover fully from the effects of the injury.
 When an employee reaches maximum medical improvement (the point where the medical provider decides there is nothing further that can be done to improve the injured employee’s medical condition), the medical provider will assess whether or not the injured employee will have a residual of the injury (a loss of body function) after the medical treatment has been completed.

 If the injured employee does retain a residual of the injury after the employee has reached the point of maximum medical improvement, the residual of the injury is referred to as a permanent partial disability (PPD).
 The term ‘impairment rating’ is often used with permanent partial disability.
 An impairment rating is the measurement of the amount of permanent partial disability.
 If the residual of the injury is so severe that the employee’s ability to function and to be employed is totally lost, then the residual injury is referred to as a permanent total disability (PTD).
 This discussion will be limited to permanent partial disability.